Hunter Hayes (album)

-Hunter Hayes is the debut studio album by the American country music artist of the same name.
-It was released on October 11, 2011, via Atlantic Records.
+Hunter Hayes is the debut studio album by American country musician Hunter Hayes.
+It was released on October 11, 2011, by Atlantic Records.
 Hayes wrote or co-wrote every track on the album and plays every instrument and sings every vocal track with the exception of the Encore tracks.

 At the 55th Grammy Awards, Hunter Hayes was nominated for Best Country Album and "Wanted" was nominated for Best Country Solo Performance while Hayes was nominated for Best New Artist.
 The album was certified Platinum by the (RIAA) on August 8, 2013.

 Background

 Hunter Hayes moved to Nashville in 2009, and Rascal Flatts recorded a song he co-wrote, "Play," on their 2010 album Nothing Like This.
 The producer on the Rascal Flatts album, Dann Huff, then teamed up with Hayes to produce Hayes' first major-label album after he signed a recording contract with Atlantic Records.
 For the album, he intended to do it his own way, "playing everything on the album, having fun and experimenting."
 He wrote or co-wrote every songs in the album, and played every instrument, and co-produced the project with Dann Huff.

 The first singles released from the album was "Storm Warning" which he co-wrote with Gordie Sampson and busbee.
 The single was a moderate hit, but his next single Wanted became a considerable success, hitting No. 1 on the Hot Country Songs chart.

 A deluxe edition of the album, titled Encore, was released in June 2013 with five new tracks, including the singles "I Want Crazy" and a duet version of "Everybody's Got Somebody but Me" that he re-recorded with Jason Mraz.
 Hayes said that really wanted "I Want Crazy" to be on a record and that it was a new direction for him musically.
 "Light Me Up", a track from the Encore edition, was re-recorded for Hayes' 2015 UK-only compilation, I Want Crazy, and was released as that record's second single in March 2015.